ha7ilm/RevealTalkVideo/README.md

 Using pre-recorded keyframes, the presentation and the video will be synchronized: moving around in the video will change slides, and moving around in the slides will seek in the video.

+## Demo

+<a href="http://blog.sdr.hu/repos/Friedrichshafen-SDRA-2016-Talk-And-Paper/slides/index.html">Here</a> is a demo for *RevealTalkVideo*.

+Also you can check the <a href="https://github.com/ha7ilm/RevealTalkVideoTest">RevealTalkVideoTest</a> repository to quickly try this plugin.

+## Howto

 To insert RevealTalkVideo into your Reveal.js presentation:

 ```bash